differentrain/Delapp/README.md

 Then you get a folder named `test..`, which can not be deleted in general ways.

-Don't worry,  this command chould remove the tiresome folder:
+Don't worry,  this command could remove the tiresome folder:

 ```
 rd test..\